jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

 <!-- However, this is very frequently the case in the most frivolous and most important concerns of human life. -->

-<sup>4</sup> When a man finds the chairs disordered in room, he gets angry with his servant.
+{{< s v="4" >}} When a man finds the chairs disordered in room, he gets angry with his servant.
 He takes the trouble to set them all in their proper places.

 The propriety of his action comes from the superior convenience of having the room orderly.
 To attain this convenience, he voluntarily puts himself to more trouble than what the disorder could have caused.